-In summary you should use MineSAT to:
+In summary you should use WaterCycle:

-- 1) To develop an overall profile of scale potential for common scalants over the entire range of critical parameters anticipated. - 2) To model the scale potential of a water as it is brought to the surface, heated, cooled, or subjected to a change in pressure. - 3) To evaluate the scale potential of mixtures of water under varying ratios, pressures, and temperatures. - 4) To quickly review these indicators as water quality changes, or environmental constraints force operation with reduced water quality and increased scale potential. - 5) To learn more about the interaction of water chemistry and operating conditions (pH, temperature, partial pressures of gasses, pressure) by using the program as a system simulator. - 6) To save time.
-MineSAT can calculate and save the indices you currently calculate by hand, and store the water analyses and calculated indices.
-In many cases, MineSAT allows you to prepare presentation quality graphical profiles in about the same time it would take to manually calculate the Langelier and Stiff-Davis indices.
-MineSAT provides a complete profile for the manpower cost of calculating a few indices using a nomograph or water chemistry slip-stick.

-Additionally, the \mathbf{R}x series develops models of inhibitor performance and optimizes treatment program applications.
+- 1. To develop an overall profile of scale potential for common cooling system scalants over the entire range of critical operating parameters anticipated. - 2.
+To evaluate the scale potential of an open recirculating cooling system versus concentration ratio as an aid in establishing control limits. - 3.
+To evaluate the benefits of pH control with respect to scale potential and to estimate acid requirements. - 4.
+To quickly review these indicators as water quality changes, or environmental constraints force operation with reduced water quality and increased scale potential. - 5.
+To learn more about the interaction of water chemistry and operating conditions (pH, temperature) by using the program as a system simulator. - 6.
+To save time.
+WaterCycle can calculate and save the indices you currently calculate by hand, and store the water analyses and calculated indices.
+In many cases, WaterCycle allows you to prepare presentation quality graphical profiles in about the same time it would take to manually calculate the Langelier and Ryznar indices.
+WaterCycle provides a complete profile for the manpower cost of calculating a few indices using a nomograph or cooling water slip-stick. - 7.
+Additionally, the Rx series develops models of inhibitor performance and optimizes treatment program applications.

-WHAT INDICATORS DOES MineSAT® CALCULATE?
+WHAT INDICATORS DOES WaterCycle® CALCULATE?